-* Dance in LINES!
-We are not here to ‘squiggle’ dance.
+* Dance in lines.
+Be mindful of others…we are not here to ‘squiggle’ dance.

 * Listen to the DJ or instructor to know what dance is being played.

 * If you need a step repeated/reviewed, ask the instructor not the person beside you.
 It is confusing and disruptive when more than one person is giving instruction.

 * If you see someone struggling, feel free to ask the instructor for a repeat.
 They may be too shy to ask out loud themselves.

 * Please don’t challenge the instructor, make suggestions or try to teach while the instructor is teaching a dance or dance move.

 * Instructors make mistakes too; simply bring it to their attention in a courteous manner.
 Other Information…

 * Please remember everyone was a beginner once, and newcomers should be encouraged - but similarly, please don’t get up for a dance that you don’t know and then try to exit from the dance floor in the middle of the song... you may become a hazard as other dancers move around you.
 And you may be asked to leave.